Jesus’ hour had come

 Nisan 11-13:

-During these 3 days, Jesus rode to and from Jerusalem, where He was preaching, and Bethany where He was staying.
-During these 3 days, Jesus cursed the fig Tree (which represents both Israel (Jews) and the Tree of the knowledge of good and evil), He overturned the money tables of the thieves at the Temple, and He taught many lessons to the crowds via parables.
+During these 3 days, Jesus’ rode to and from Jerusalem, where He was preaching, and Bethany where He was staying.
+During these 3 days, Jesus cursed the fig Tree (which represents both Israel, but more importantly the Tree of the knowledge of good and evil), He overturned the money tables of the thieves at the Temple, and He taught many lessons to the crowds via parables.

 Jewish Leaders combined Passover and Unleavened Bread during the Diaspora